What To Know Before You Visit the Grand Canyon This Year

 If you get hungry...

-Food options in Grand Canyon National Park are pretty limited, so it’s best to pack-in your own.
-You can also find essentials at Canyon Village Market and General Store, and the coffee bar at Bright Angel Bicycles at Mather Point, where you can conveniently rent a cruiser for the day.
-And while Yavapai Lodge Restaurant is currently closed, the tavern and coffee shop is offering take-out.
+Food options in Grand Canyon National Park are pretty limited, so it’s best to pack your own.
+You can find essentials at Canyon Village Market and General Store, and the coffee bar at Bright Angel Bicycles at Mather Point, where you can conveniently rent a cruiser for the day.
+And while Yavapai Lodge Restaurant is still closed, the tavern and coffee shop is offering take-out.
 Learn more about the restricted park operations here.

 The best ways to see the Grand Canyon

 You spent a lot of time and money on that Peloton, now show us what you’re made of.
 Cruise across 13-miles of greenway trails and roads on the South Rim.
 Or, bike the canyon rim along Hermit Road, a bikeable stretch that provides boundless views and access to Pima Point and Monument Creek Vista.